 Why are emotions so powerful?
 What are they?
-They not only effect the way we react, but the way we breathe, move, our posture and form our connective tissues.
+They not only effect the way we react, but they effect the way we breathe, the way we move, our posture and they form the shape of our connective tissues.
 Many people have a hard time feeling their emotions, or even consciously generating positive ones.
 This is why we have such a high rate of addictive tendencies.
-Addictions are everything from drugs, medical drugs, smoking, alcohol, sugar, shopping working , exercising and many many more.
+Addictions are everything from illegal drugs, medical drugs, smoking, alcohol, sugar, shopping, working, exercising and many, many more.
 Emotions are our feelings about people, places and things.
 To have emotions requires that we have a body with senses (sentience), and thoughts (mind) to give meaning.

 Our Western culture and, sadly, most cultures today don’t provide us with training to enhance our emotional intelligence.
-Also, we are generally unaware as to how the way we care for our body or how we think are the most powerful generative forces behind our emotions.
+Also, we are generally unaware of how we care for our body.
+We do not realise the power of our thoughts, yet these are the most powerful generative forces behind our emotions.

 “Experience life in all possible ways — good-bad, bitter-sweet, dark-light, summer-winter.
 Experience all the dualities.
 Don’t be afraid of experience, because the more experience you have, the more mature you become.
 Search for all possible alternatives; move in all directions, be a wanderer, a vagabond of the world of life and existence.
 And don’t miss any opportunity to live.

 Don’t look back.
 Only fools think of the past — fools who do not have the intelligence to live in the present.
 And only fools imagine about the future, because they don’t have the courage to live in the present.
 Forget the past; forget the future, this moment is all.
 This moment has to become your prayer, your love, your life, and your death, your everything.
 This is it”.